-- (a) Grant of Restricted Stock.
+(a) Grant of Restricted Stock.
 Subject to the terms and conditions of the Plan, Restricted Stock may be granted to Participants at any time as shall be determined by the Administrator, in its sole discretion.
-The Administrator shall have complete discretion to determine (i) the number of Shares subject to a Restricted Stock award granted to any Participant (provided that during any Fiscal Year, no Participant shall be granted more than 300,000 Shares of Restricted Stock); provided, however, that such limit shall be 750,000 Shares in the Participant's first Fiscal Year of Company service, and (ii) the conditions that must be satisfied, which typically will be based principally or solely on continued provision of services but may include a performance-based component, upon which is conditioned the grant or vesting of Restricted Stock. - (b) Restricted Stock Units.
+The Administrator shall have complete discretion to determine (i) the number of Shares subject to a Restricted Stock award granted to any Participant (provided that during any Fiscal Year, no Participant shall be granted more than 300,000 Shares of Restricted Stock); provided, however, that such limit shall be 750,000 Shares in the Participant's first Fiscal Year of Company service, and (ii) the conditions that must be satisfied, which typically will be based principally or solely on continued provision of services but may include a performance-based component, upon which is conditioned the grant or vesting of Restricted Stock.

+(b) Restricted Stock Units.
 Restricted Stock may be granted in the form of Restricted Stock or units to acquire Shares.
 Each such unit shall be the equivalent of one Share for purposes of determining the number of Shares subject to an Award.
-With respect to the units to acquire Shares, until the Shares are issued, no right to vote or receive dividends or any other rights as a stockholder shall exist. - (c) Other Terms.
+With respect to the units to acquire Shares, until the Shares are issued, no right to vote or receive dividends or any other rights as a stockholder shall exist.

+(c) Other Terms.
 The Administrator, subject to the provisions of the Plan, shall have complete discretion to determine the terms and conditions of Restricted Stock granted under the Plan.
 Restricted Stock grants shall be subject to the terms, conditions, and restrictions determined by the Administrator at the time the stock is awarded.
 The Administrator may require the recipient to sign a Restricted Stock Award agreement as a condition of the award.
-Any certificates representing the Shares of stock awarded shall bear such legends as shall be determined by the Administrator. - (d) Restricted Stock Award Agreement.
-Each Restricted Stock grant shall be evidenced by an agreement that shall specify the purchase price (if any) and such other terms and conditions as the Administrator, in its sole discretion, shall determine; provided, however, that if the Restricted Stock grant has a purchase price, such purchase price must be paid no more than ten (10) years following the date of grant. - (e) Section 162(m) Performance Restrictions.
-For purposes of qualifying grants of Restricted Stock as "performance-based compensation" under Section 162(m) of the Code, the Administrator, in its discretion, may set restrictions based upon the achievement of Performance Goals.
-The Performance Goals shall be set by the Administrator on or before the latest date permissible to enable the Restricted Stock to qualify as "performance-based compensation" under Section 162(m) of the Code.
-In granting Restricted Stock which is intended to qualify under Section 162(m) of the Code, the Administrator shall follow any procedures determined by it from time to time to be necessary or appropriate to ensure qualification of the Restricted Stock under Section 162(m) of the Code (e.g., in determining the Performance Goals). - (f) Dividends and Other Distributions.
+Any certificates representing the Shares of stock awarded shall bear such legends as shall be determined by the Administrator.

+(d) Restricted Stock Award Agreement.
+Each Restricted Stock grant shall be evidenced by an agreement that shall specify the purchase price (if any) and such other terms and conditions as the Administrator, in its sole discretion, shall determine; provided, however, that if the Restricted Stock grant has a purchase price, such purchase price must be paid no more than ten (10) years following the date of grant.

+(e) Dividends and Other Distributions.
 Until the restrictions set forth in the Restricted Stock Award agreement have lapsed, Service Providers holding Shares of Restricted Stock will not be entitled to receive dividends and other distributions paid with respect to such Shares.
 However, to the extent the restrictions in the Restricted Stock Award have lapsed, Service Providers holding Shares of Restricted Stock will be entitled to receive dividends, even if there are other restrictions on the Shares of Restricted Stock (e.g., a lock up period due to a public offering or a restriction due to possession of material nonpublic information).